Accuracy refers to the largest allowable error that occurs under specific operating conditions.

 Digital to Analog Conversion (or Converter) (DAC or D/A)

 A circuit that accepts digital input signals and converts them to an analog output signal.

-A device which has two terminals and has a high resistance to current in one direction and a low resistance to current in the other direction.
+Diodes are a device which has two terminals and has a high resistance to current in one direction and a low resistance to current in the other direction.

 Direct Current (DC, dc)

 Current in a circuit in one direction only.